ibm-mas/gitops-demo/README.md

-## Known Issues / Troubleshooting
+## Troubleshooting

-If you change any values in secrets manager, you must hard-refresh the appropriate ArgoCD application in order for the updates to be picked up by ArgoCD
+If you change any values in secrets manager, you must hard-refresh and resync the appropriate ArgoCD application in order for the updates to be picked up by ArgoCD
 > TODO: screenshot